Sustainable Design Practices:

 Made in Canada

 All of our garments are hand-made in Vancouver.
-For our first line of product, the designer is sewing each garment herself, however, we will be working with The Cutting Room for larger production.
+For our first line of product, the designer is sewing each garment herself, however, we plan to begin working with a local manufacturer when we start receiving larger orders.
 By keeping our manufacturing within Canada, we are reducing the amount of travel-time throughout our supply chain and supporting our local industry.
 Plus, this enables us to be a part of the entire design and manufacturing process to ensure best practices are made.

 Our garments are shipped in recyclable polymailers made with 100% Post-Consumer & Post-Industrial Waste (EcoEnclose).
 They are also reusable, so if you need to make a return or exchange, or simply want to reuse the packaging, you can!